• Skip to primary navigation

 • Remove the sheet pans from the oven, place the potatoes on the sheet pans and gently toss with olive or coconut oil (be careful, the pan is hot!).
 Space the fries so they are not crowded or touching.
 Place the sheet pans back in the oven and set a timer for 15 minutes.
 Flip the fries over, rotate the pans and bake for another 9-12 minutes.
 The fries are done when golden with a few darker spots.

-Sprinkle with salt/paprika mixture while hot, if using.
+Sprinkle with about half the salt/paprika mixture while hot, if using.
 Toss.
-Share with dipping sauces if using or simply ketchup.
+Adjust seasoning if desired.
+Share with dipping sauce(s) or simply ketchup.

 Notes